Illinois Art Station

 Be our GUEST!

-Illinois Art Station welcomes artist Starlight-Jaxsun Porter (they/them) of Monster Girl Brigade as our first GUEST artist of 2023!
+Illinois Art Station welcomes artist Starlight-Jaxsun (they/them) of Monster Girl Brigade as our first GUEST artist of 2023!
 A Home For Monstars is a show about identity and self expression through loving oneself.
 It’s about magic, monsters, love, and a home each of us carries in our hearts.

 “I’ve always viewed my art as a diary,” says Starlight-Jaxsun.
 “I create pieces that are colorful, eye catching, monstrous.
 Pieces that will draw in as many people as possible through the use of color, subject matter, and humor lots of time.
 I use bold, neon, vivid colors to combat social injustices, personal trauma, and as a bridge.
 I want my work to help at least one other person out there that’s feeling similar or how I did in my past.
 I want it to be a bridge back to their own self for that person.
 A bridge of realization that they aren’t alone in their feelings.”

-Follow Starlight-Jaxsun on IG @starlightjaxsun
+Follow Starlight-Jaxsun on IG @ruminationsofthewild

 PreviousNext

-Itsy Arts on Location: The Exhibit
+Itsy Arts On Location: The Exhibit

 January 7 – February 11, 2023

-From Fall 2019 through Spring 2022, Itsy Arts On Location was offered in partnership with PNC Grow Up Great® and supported by funds granted by the PNC Foundation.
-The program continues today at Brigham Early Learning Center, Milestones Early Learning Center & Preschool, and Scott Early Learning Center.
+From Fall 2019 through Spring 2022, Itsy Arts On Location was offered in partnership with PNC Grow Up Great® and supported by funds granted by the PNC Foundation.*

-Itsy Arts On Location: The Exhibit was displayed at Normal Public Library from December 16, 2022 – January 3, 2023.
+Itsy Arts On Location: The Exhibit was displayed at Normal Public Library from December 16 – 31, 2022.

 PreviousNext